-COUNTRY KEY GOVERNANCE CONSIDERATIONS RELEVANCE AND IMPORTANCE OF THE ISSUE BRAZIL FAMILY HEALTH PROGRAM PAKISTAN LADY HEALTH WORKER PROGRAM INDIA ASHA PROGRAM SOUTH AFRICA WARD-BASED PRIMARY HEALTH CARE (PHC) OUTREACH TEAMS ETHIOPIA HEALTH EXTENSION PROGRAM Inception year (as a national program) Ê 1994 1994 2005 2011 2003 Structure of the program How is the program integrated/aligned with the formal health system?
+COUNTRY KEY GOVERNANCE CONSIDERATIONS RELEVANCE AND IMPORTANCE OF THE ISSUE BRAZIL FAMILY HEALTH PROGRAM PAKISTAN LADY HEALTH WORKER PROGRAM INDIA ASHA PROGRAM SOUTH AFRICA WARD-BASED PRIMARY HEALTH CARE (PHC) OUTREACH TEAMS ETHIOPIA HEALTH EXTENSION PROGRAM Inceptic Inception year (as a national program) program) 1994 1994 2005 2011 2003 Structure of the program How is the program integrated/aligned with the formal health system?
 Signals how the program is located in the governance structures of health system.
 CHAs operate as members of the family health care teams (Equipo de Saúde Familiar) that are managed by municipalities.
-These teams are based within the Family Health Program clinics and provide services to 600- 1,000 families or a maximum of 4,500 people.
+These teams are based within the Family Health Program clinics and provide services to 600-1,000 families or a maximum of 4,500 people.
 LHWs are attached to a local health facility, but they are primarily community-based, working from their homes.
 The homes of LHWs are named Health Houses, and emergency treatment and care are provided from these houses.
 ASHAs are based in their villages but refer people to their local CHC and PHC.
-Village Health and Sanitation Committees (VHSCs), composed of village residents including the ASHA, also provide support for the ASHA, also provide support for the ASHA's activities (see: Local Governance).
-Athough service delivery varies by state, in general, ASHAs are delivery varies by state, in general, ASHAs are delivery varies by state, in general, as needed.
+Village Health and Sanitation Committees (VHSCs), composed of village residents including the ASHA, also provide support for the ASHA's activities (community) governance" row).
+Although service delivery varies by state, in general, ASHAs are expected to attend weekly meetings at their local PHC and make home visits in the community as needed.
 They work approximately 2 hours a day, four days per week.
 The new system for the first time sees CHW as part of the system of service delivery.
-Similar to the Brazilian model, PHC outreach teams consist of 5- 6 CHWs supervised by a nurse.
+Similar to the Brazilian model, PHC outreach teams consist of 5-6 CHWs supervised by a nurse.
 They render services in households and communities, and refer patients to clinics as needed.
-The aim of the HEP is to "provide equitable access to promotive, preventive and select curative health interventions through 30,000 government-salaried Health Extension Workers (HEWS), two per kebele (neighborhood), located at a health post.
-The HEWS, young local women with grade 10 education, are recruited by Kebele and Woreda Councils and given one year of training prior to employment with the Woreda Health Office.
+The aim of the HEP is to "provide equitable access to promotive, preventive and select curative health interventions through 30,000 government-salaried Health Extension Workers (HEWs), two per kebele (neighborhood), located at a health post.
+The HEWs, young local women with grade 10 education, are recruited by Kebele and Woreda Councils and given one year of training prior to employment with the Woreda Health Office.